Vaulted Payments

 App SwitchAnchorIcon

-The App Switch initiative will enable PayPal users who have a PayPal installed on their phone to complete payments on the PayPal app when it is available.
+The App Switch initiative enables PayPal users who have a PayPal installed on their phone to complete payments on the PayPal app when it is available.

 In this experience the SDK will attempt to switch to the PayPal App after calling tokenize if the PayPal App is installed and the user meets eligibility requirements.
 If the switch into the PayPal App cannot be completed, we will fall back to the ASWebAuthenticationSession experience.